Getting Ready For Camp

 - Information about registration fees, prescription insurance, and late fees.

-If it is a prescription medication, your doctor must write a prescription for a comparable chewable substitute if you want your camper to have that prescription medication at camp.
-If it’s an over-the-counter medication/vitamin/supplement, you must request a chewable alternative when you register with Pack My Rx.
-Please contact your doctor if you have questions about how to choose an alternative over-the-counter medication.
+- For prescription medication, your doctor must write a prescription for a comparable chewable substitute if you want your camper to have that prescription medication at camp.

-The only medications exempt from using Pack My RX are powders (such as Miralax), lactase, inhalers, nose sprays, creams, oral contraceptive pills, eye drops, Accutane, epinephrine auto-injectors and other injectable medications (such as insulin, growth hormones, allergy shots), Please review “Medications Exempt from Pack My Rx” in the FAQ below for details on sending these medications to camp.
+The only medications exempt from using Pack My RX are powders (such as Miralax), lactase, inhalers, nose sprays, eye drops, creams, oral contraceptive pills, Accutane, epinephrine auto-injectors and other injectable medications (such as insulin, growth hormones, allergy shots) and “as needed” medications such as Imitrex, Zofran.
+If you are not sure if you need to use Pack My Rx, please contact trudy@bebercamp.com by April 1.

-IF YOUR CHILD TAKES ANY “AS NEEDED” MEDICATIONS, PLEASE CONTACT TRUDY BEFORE YOU REGISTER FOR PACK MY RX.
-(This does not include things that we stock at camp like ibuprofen, acetaminophen, Benadryl, cold and cough medicines, etc. You do not need to list or send those medications.)
+- This does not include things that we stock at camp like ibuprofen, acetaminophen, Benadryl, cold and cough medicines, etc. You do not need to list or send those medications.

 FAQS

-- Log on to Packmyrx.com
+- Log into Packmyrx.com

 - At the upper right corner, click on the “Get Started” button.